PhilipQuirke/SkyCombAnalystHelp/AutoCategorisation.md

 ## Animal Colour
 For drones that have both thermal and optical cameras, an optical image of the animal may be visible.

-In NZ, the only common animal that is >90% white in colour is the sheep.
+In NZ, the only common animals that are >90% white in colour are sheep and goats.

 Various breeds of cows have a distinctive colour pattern e.g. A Friesen cows are black and white